 But what if you exercise well, you spend time recovering and yet you’ve still got niggly injuries that won’t go away or your health markers are not improving?

-If that’s the case, it’s a good idea to look at how your stress impacting your health, exercise and performance.
+If that’s the case, it’s a good idea to look at how your stress is impacting your health, exercise and performance.

 It’s been shown that psychological stress, whether assessed as ‘life-event stress’ (things like high workload, stressful people in your life, stressful life events) or ‘perceived stress’ (how stressful things feel) impacts recovery from physical stress (like exercise).
 Both life event and perceived stress not only affected strength and energy levels, life stress made feelings of fatigue and soreness worse.
 Recovery from exercise is not just better without stress, it happens faster.